How many estimates should I get for my remodeling project?

 Basement finishes – Depending on the level of finish desired and size of your basement, times for the project can vary quite a bit.
 For a minor finish of a basement, you may be looking at 4-6 weeks to complete.
 On the other hand, if you want to include a bedroom with a bath and a family room with a small kitchenette it could take 10-12 weeks.
 One of our proudest basement projects in recent years took much longer…it also included features that earned it the Best Basement Remodel of the Year by REMY!

 New home construction – If you already have the plans and the lot and the home is going to be 4,000 square feet or more with a high-end finish, it is not uncommon for it to take a year or more.
-Smaller homes with less involved floor plans can be built in six to nine months – weather cooperating…
+Smaller homes with less involved floor plans can be built in nine to twelve months…weather cooperating…

 Can I live at home during my remodel?